kandev/lamp/README.md

 # LAMP Server #
 Optimized for flexibility and security.
-* Based on Ubuntu linux
+* Based on latest Ubuntu linux
 * MariaDB 10.1
 * PHP 7.2
 * Apache 2.4.29